vbookshelf/myOfflineAi-ChatHistory/README.md

 - Double-click a file to run.
 No need to use the command line after the initial setup.
 - Suports images and pdf files
 - Supports math notation and code rendering
-- The app is free, open source and has an MIT License.
+- Free, open source, MIT License

 This is a sister app of the myOfflineAi-PrivacyFirst version.
 Because that version processes all user data ephemerally, it does not have a chat history capability. myOfflineAi-ChatHistory has the same privacy-first, easy to audit design, but it also has the ability to store chat histories - a feature many privacy concious users still need.
 The chat histories are stored in a file named conversations.json.
 You can easily find it in the project folder.
 Deleting conversations.json will delete all chat history data from your computer.